nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `add "DESCRIPTION" [on/by] [today/tomorrow/DAY/DATE] [from/at] [START_TIME] [to/till] [END_TIME] [every] [DAY/day/week/month/year] [low/medium/high]`

 >All task description should be written within double quotation marks.
 Eg Add “buy eggs”. <br>
-The format for date must be *day month year* where year is optional.
+The format for date must be *day month year* where year is optional.<br>
 Eg: 10th Oct, 4 November, 11th August 2017.
 Not 12/12/12. <br>
 Time should be in the *12 hour format*.
 Eg: 10am, 6pm, 7.30pm.
 Not 7:30pm, 2359.

 Examples: